apes-soft/tinker/Readme.md

-# Tinker Lite - dev-mario branch
+# Tinker Lite - mpiapp branch

-This is the `dev-mario` branch, a development branch, of `tinkerLite`.
-It has also incorporated the changes from the collapse_xyz feature branch.
+This is the `mpiapp` branch, a development branch, of `tinkerLite`.
+It is putting MPI calls into files derived from `dev-mario` and `derivedType`.